Pearson Lark

-The Pearson Lark, also called the Lark 24, is an American trailerable sailboat that was designed by William Shaw as a cruiser and first built in 1966.
+The Pearson Lark, also called the Lark 24, is a recreational keelboat that was designed by William Shaw as a cruiser and first built in 1966.

 The Lark design was developed into the Pearson 24 in 1967.

 Production

 The design was built by Pearson Yachts in the United States between 1966 and 1968, with 67 boats completed, but it is now out of production.

 Design

 The Lark is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a flush-deck; a raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed modified long keel with a cutaway forefoot.
 It displaces 4300 lb and carries 1800 lb of ballast.

 The boat has a draft of 4.00 ft with the standard keel and is normally fitted with a small 4 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two quarter berths in aft of the main cabin.
 The galley located on the port side of the main cabin and is equipped with a two-burner under-counter stove and a sink.
 The head is located opposite the gallery, on the starboard side.
 Cabin headroom is 53 in.

 The design has a PHRF racing average handicap of 246 and a hull speed of 5.8 kn.